 If your touchpad is powered with 5 volts and ohm meter measurements of the clock and data lines show no pullups, there is still a chance that the touchpad chip contains active pullups made from small (weak) PFETs that only come alive when powered.
-To check for active pullups, power the touchpad with 5 volts and try to pull the signal low by temporarily connecting 10K resistors from clock to ground and from data to ground.
-Measure the clock and data voltage and if it's zero volts, there are definitely no pull ups so you won't need a level translator.
+To check for active pullups, power the touchpad with 5 volts.
+Just measuring the voltage on the clock and data lines won't tell you much because they will probably float to power.
+A better test is to pull the signal low by temporarily connecting 10K resistors from clock to ground and from data to ground.
+If the clock and data voltage is near zero volts, there are definitely no pull ups so you won't need a level translator.
 Add your own 10K pull ups on clock and data to 3.3 volts and the Teensy LC should work fine.

-If you detect that the touchpad has pull ups to 5 volts, you will need to level translate the clock and data signals for a Teensy LC.
-There are several ways to do this: The Adafruit 757 level converter can be used or the surface mount pads on my Keyboard Scanner LC circuit board shown below can be populated with FETs and resistors to make your own level translator.
+If the clock and data voltage is well above ground when pulled down with a 10K resistor, the touchpad has active pull ups to 5 volts and you will need to level translate the clock and data signals for a Teensy LC.
+A level translator is also needed if ohm meter measurements showed pullup resistors.
+There are several ways to level shift the signals: The Adafruit 757 level converter can be used or the surface mount pads on my Keyboard Scanner LC circuit board shown below can be populated with FETs and resistors to make your own level translator.
 The 10K resistors on the 5 volt side of the translator should not be installed since the touchpad already has pullups.